rust-lang/rfcs/text/0000-extern-existential-type.md

 Niko Matsakis has expressed concerned about this being abused because singletons are bad.
 I agree singletons are bad, but the connection between existential types and singletons is not obvious at first sight (imagine if we did the same thing with `static`s directly), so I hope this will be sufficiently difficult to abuse.
 Even if we deem this very toxic, better all the use cases I listed above be white-listed and use same mechanism used for consistency, then use a bunch of separate solutions.
+Also, by forcing the use of a trait in the bounds of the `extern existential type`, we hopefully nudge the user in the direction of providing a non-singleton-based way of accomplishing the same task (e.g. local allocators in addition to the global allocator).

 Stabilization of many annotations and APIs I call out in the motivation section is imminent, and yes this would delay that a bit if we opted to do this and then rewrite those APIs to use it.